 Istanbul National Palaces

-Istanbul’s grand palaces and historic pavillions — including Dolmabahçe Palace, Beylerbeyi Palace, Yıldız Palace – are managed by the Presidency of National Palaces (Milli Saraylar İdaresi).
+Istanbul’s grand palaces and historic pavilions – including Dolmabahçe Palace, Beylerbeyi Palace, and the Yıldız Palace – are managed by the Presidency of National Palaces (Milli Saraylar İdaresi).

-These sites are not included in the MuseumPass Istanbul or MuseumPass Türkiye, and each requires a separate ticket.
+These sites are not included in the MuseumPass Istanbul or MuseumPass Türkiye, and each requires a separate ticket or a dedicated palace pass.

 Where to Buy the tickets